marcelodeandrade/bitbucket-copy-format/README.md

 1. Click in extension button
 2. Paste

+## Settings
+In extension settings we can enable/disable

+0. Autoclose tabs.
+1. Summary files log copy.

 ## License

 This project is licensed under the terms of the [**MIT**](https://opensource.org/licenses/MIT) license.